it-dept-cis/RABET-V-Pilot/WorkingModel/MaturityIndexes/SSAMModel/Security_Service_Construction_Maturity.md

 ### Questions

-- Is the security service provide and consistent interface?
+- Does the security service provide and consistent interface?
 - Does the interface integrate with the chosen technology stack?

 ### Answers